Press "Enter" to skip to content

 • Expanding into cloud services: OpenAI might offer AI-optimized cloud computing services, competing with the likes of AWS and Azure, leveraging their expertise in AI workloads.
 Meh whatever.

 • Investing in hardware: Developing specialized AI chips or hardware to optimize their models’ performance and reduce dependency on external suppliers.
-There has been noise here, but I don’t think hardward ambitions should be more than water cooler talk.
+There has been noise here, but I don’t think hardware ambitions should be more than water cooler talk.

 Potential Challenges: